 Equipment 5 years straight-line method Computer equipment 3 years straight-line method Leasehold improvements 5-10 years straight-line method

 The organization regularly reviews its property and equipment to eliminate obsolete items.
-Government grants are treated as a reduction of property and equipment cost.

 Property and equipment acquired during the year but not placed into use are not amortized until they are placed into use.

 (continues)